thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 The power of emotion is that it is guided by intuition and past experience.
 One doesn't have to take the time to painstakingly craft a general epistemological and ethical model to understand that people being killed for a minor traffic violation is wrong.
 Rational thought isn't the only component of ethical behavior.

 Current research shows a relationship between [general intelligence and emotions](https://www.scientificamerican.com/article/emotional-smarts-tied-to/).
+Emotions are not simply a vestigal remnant of a primitive mind.

 [^1] Samuel Enoch Stumpf, Socrates to Sartre (New York: McGraw-Hill, 1993), 108-109.